10Dozen/dzn_EJAM/readme.md

 - Primary weapons may suffer 5 types of malfunction (feed failures, dud, extraction and ejection failures) and each requires correct user actions to be fixed.
 - Unjamming from UI or "blind", using the hotkeys
 - Jam chance and Malfunction frequency may be configured
-- Specific guns may have specific jam chances and malfunction type frequency.
+- Specific guns may have specific jam chances and malfunction type frequency
+- Compatible both with ACE and Vanilla

 Usage:
 - Bind hotkeys at (Settings -> Controls -> Addon Options)